Yuri-M-Dias/commonplace/README.md

 - **"Some sweet code has been written by gun nuts, lechers, holocaust deniers and (in at least once case) someone who believes that fasting will cure cancer."**, [this guy](https://rusty.ozlabs.org/?p=196)
 - **"It has long been known that action consumes energy."**, Concluding Remarks, [this paper](http://fermatslibrary.com/s/self-control-relies-on-glucose-as-a-limited-energy-source-willpower-is-more-than-a-metaphor)
 - **"'No,' says Kosinski, quietly and shaking his head.
 'This is not my fault.
 I did not build the bomb.
 I only showed that it exists.'"**, Michel Kosinski, [this terrifying article](https://motherboard.vice.com/en_us/article/mg9vvn/how-our-likes-helped-trump-win)
+- **"I don't demand that a theory correspond to reality because I don't know what it is."**, Stephen Hawking, [thanks Sabine!, from "naivetheorist"](http://backreaction.blogspot.com.br/2017/11/how-do-you-prove-that-earth-is-older.html)

 ## Português